debajyotidatta/debajyotidatta.github.com/_posts/2016-09-28-fast-text-and-skip-gram.md

 <h2>Skip-Gram approach</h2>

 The first concept we will go through is skip-gram.
 Here we want to learn words based on how they occur in the sentence, specifically the words they hang out with.
 (The distributional hypothesis part that we discussed above.)
 The fifth sentence in the dataset is "I enjoy playing and watching sports and listening to music...all types and all sorts!".
-In order to create a training dataset for exploiting the distributional hypothesis we will create the training batch which will create the word and context pairs for each of the words.
-What we want is, for each of the word, the words adjacent to that word to have a higher probability of occuring together and the words away from it, to have a lower probability.
+In order to create a training dataset for exploiting the distributional hypothesis, we will create the training batch which will create the word and context pairs for each of the words.
+What we want is, for each of the word, the words adjacent to that word to have a higher probability of occurring together and the words away from it, to have a lower probability.
 (Not quite true, essentially, words that are likely to occur together should have a higher probability than the words that don't.)
 Eg: In the sentence "Color of the rose is red", here we want to maximize p(red|is) and minimize may be p(green|orange) which is a noisy example.

-The goal is to have dataset, where we can distinguish if a word is present in a context and then mark it positive, else mark the word as negative.
-Keras has some useful libraries that let's you do that very easily.
+The goal is to have a dataset, where we can distinguish if a word is present in a context and then mark it positive, else mark the word as negative.
+Keras has some useful libraries that lets you do that very easily.

 ```python